 Cookbook author and candy sorceress Sally McKenney openly asserts in her book Sally’s Candy Addiction that she’s part of the pumpkin spice craze that commences sometime in September and doesn’t stop until Christmas.
-Even though there’s no actual pumpkin in this pumpkin spice toffee, she says, you still get that familiar autumnal pumpkin spice flavor.
-And there’s nothing wrong with that.–Renee Schettler Rossi
+Even though there’s no actual pumpkin in this pumpkin spice toffee, you still get a hit of that familiar autumnal pumpkin spice flavor.
+And there’s nothing wrong with that.
+Originally published November 7, 2015.–Renee Schettler Rossi

 Remember back in the ’90s when seemingly half the population had slapped bumper stickers that read “Random Acts Of Kindness” on their beat-up Volkswagons?
 We think of those bumper stickers—and the underlying sentiment—whenever we make this pumpkin spice toffee.
 The thought process starts with what a lovely gift this pumpkin spice toffee would make.
-That leads us to make a mental note to stir together a batch for our friends and neighbors next chance we get.
+That leads us to make a mental note to stir together an extra batch for our friends and neighbors next chance we get.
 Then we start thinking how the toffee never fails to put us in a lovely mood.
-That leads us to spend a considerable amount of time pondering whether the toffee has the same effect on others and to conclude, how can it not?
+That leads us to spend a considerable amount of time pondering whether the toffee has the same effect on others?
 Which gets us thinking that perhaps we should test this theory.
 And that leads us to imagining what it would be like to gift batches of this toffee to the elderly little lady three houses down who likes to chat, the homeless guy asking for change just outside the grocery store, the twenty-something standing too close to the curb who just got splashed head to toe by a taxi careening through a rain puddle, and, you know, others who could use some random acts of kindness.
 Anyways, that’s what we think when we make this toffee.
-What about you?
 What do you think when you make this toffee?
 Let us know in a comment below.

 Special Equipment: Large baking sheet; 12-by-17-inch (30-by-43-centimeter) jelly roll pan or a similar-sized rimmed baking sheet; pastry brush; candy or deep-fry thermometer